Abodes Garden Program Contract

 The AGP is administered by Abodes, Inc a property management company.
 The AGP follows the requirements in this contract, the AGP Registration Form and the Organic Gardening Guidelines.
 Staff from Abodes oversee the development and operation of the AGP and have authority to assign garden plots, settle disputes and disqualify gardeners for violations of regulations.

-Returning gardeners in good standing from last season are invited to apply February 1-15 for the rental of the same plots they gardened the prior year.
-Beginning February 16, new gardeners and returning gardeners in good standing who wish to apply for the rental of plots other than those they rented the prior year may register for garden plots on a first-come, first-served basis.
+Returning gardeners in good standing from last season are invited to apply mid March for the rental of the same plots they gardened the prior year.
+Beginning March 28, new gardeners and returning gardeners in good standing who wish to apply for the rental of plots other than those they rented the prior year may register for garden plots on a first-come, first-served basis.

 Approval of any new gardener who wishes to rent more than one plot is subject to review.
 Final permission will be granted or denied based on, but not limited to, the gardener’s gardening knowledge and experience.